EvanHarder/MovieTheatre/README.txt

 Further Steps:
 Honestly, this code could also be used for car pooling, airplanes, boats, trains, etc. If needed i think the factory design pattern should work. templates in app.cpp file?
 For clearing the theatres when the duration is over, code would have to change because a server would always be running. that code is in the loadTheatre function.
-Verificiation thorugh a proper receipt.
+Verificiation through a proper receipt.